It's that special time of the year when people are getting their hands on the new iPhone 14 series and the exciting iOS 16.

 iTunes Match is a paid service from Apple that allows you to store all your music in iCloud, regardless of where it originated from.
 For example, it could be music imported from CDs, downloaded from online music stores, or even music that was downloaded in ways that go against copyright laws.
 In short, iTunes Match matches or uploads all your music to iCloud so you can stream or download it from any of your Apple devices, including Mac, iPhone, and Apple TV.

 There are several ways to transfer iPhone contacts to a computer, but the quickest and easiest way to do that might just be with an app.
 The concept is simple: use an app to export contacts, then email that list of contacts to yourself, or to whoever you want to share the contacts with.
-In this post we'll show you how to use an app called Easy Backup to transfer contacts from an iPhone to a computer.
+In this post, we'll show you how to use an app we developed called Export Contact to transfer contacts from an iPhone to a computer.

 We previously wrote a guide on how to setup a new iPhone from an iCloud backup, but that is limited by the fact that Apple only gives you 5 GB of free storage.
 If you have more than 5 GB of music, apps and other data, and you do not wish to pay for additional iCloud storage, you will have to resort to an iTunes backup.
 Read ahead for step-by-step instructions on how to setup a new iPhone from an iTunes backup.